cantstopcoding/vegan_recipes_sinatra_app/spec.md

 -[x] -23.
 Implement authorization to edit and delete.
       -Make sure a user can't edit or delete a post that doesn't belong to them.

--[] -24.
+-[x] -24.
 Refactor your code to make it more DRY!
       -Ask: Where am I repeating myself?

 -[x] -25.
 Create a README.md